yabashikazuya/python-socket/README.md

-# Memorandum for using with websockets in python
+# Memorandum for using with sockets in python